xmonader/info_foundation/docs/definitions/ic_Internet_capacity.md

   - Compute
   - Networking

-Examples of IT workloads which can run on the ThreeFold Grid: are
+Examples of IT workloads which can run on the ThreeFold Grid are
    - web applications
    - archiving of data
    - generic storage (e.g. using the S3 storage interface)